Cauliflower Mash – Comin’ At Ya!

 Preheat the oven to 400.

 Meanwhile, bring a large pot of heavily-salted water to a boil.
 Add in the cauliflower.
 Boil for 10 minutes or until fork tender.
 Drain and allow to cool slightly.
+(Or microwave 2 bags of frozen, steamable cauliflower separately until tender, usually 6 minutes each).

 In a food processor, blend together the cauliflower, ricotta, melted butter, Greek yogurt, and S&P. Squeeze in each of the roasted garlic cloves, discarding the skins.
 Blend until desired consistency is reached.